 To help us be aware of any medical conditions and achieve the best results with all players we ask that you make your Team Manager and/or Coach aware of any medical conditions which may alter the way in which your child is coached.

 Parents are responsible for ensuring that their child has any required medications during training and at games and are available to administer medication if required.

 The Club supports SBA Social Media Policy based on Basketball Victoria’s Policy.

-The Club has an annual Family in September.
+The Club has an annual Family Day.
 Trophies and awards are presented to players and teams in recognition of their efforts.

 We encourage all members to attend the presentation day which is traditionally held at Sacred Heart Parish Primary School in Sandringham.

-There is a representative of the SBA (usually a Sabres NBL1 Player) who attends this day to present the awards and trophies to the children.
+There maybe a representative of the SBA (usually a Sabres NBL1 Player) who attends this day to present the awards and trophies to the children.

 The Club provides ONE trophy for any team that wishes to provide these to a player(s).
-These trophies are provided annually after the completion of the winter season.
-The trophies are presented at the presentation day in September.
+These trophies are provided annually after the Autumn season at Family Day.

 The Coach can decide the category of the award (i.e MVP, most improved, best team player).
-Prior to September an email will be sent to the Team Managers asking for nominations.
+Prior to Family Day an email and form will be sent to the registered Team Managers asking for nominations.

 All enquiries regarding trophies should be directed to email@example.com